Dear Nuttall

 You once told me you thought me closer to Deb than you.
 It was not so then, still not.
 You both found your entry into my heart and soul from the very start, and remain so now you're gone.
 I write from this aching heart, as YOU inspired me.
 It's how I have written many a blog, story and book ever since.
 You BOTH have guided me through the worst and best of times, and even now my eyes are shut by the tears which flood my cheeks.

 I opened my eyes now, only to see that yes, I typed that entire previous paragraph without mistake.
 It was due to pure love, through the most intense grief.
 My fingers poured down my respect, despite this immense sadness, due to a man whose art was sacrosanct, just a notch below the love for his wife and children.
-Best man at our wedding, my Beloved Stacey and I celebrated your life as we both shed tears.
+Best man at our wedding, my Beloved Stacey and I celebrated your life as we both shed tears at your passing.

 A simple man, musician, artist and loving soul fraught with self-imposed guilt for faults others forced upon him, which he fought to dispel through his lifelong kindness and devotion.